mui/material-ui/docs/pages/blog/lab-date-pickers-to-mui-x.md

 ## TL;DR

 - The date pickers are one step closer to a stable release.
 - **No surprise licenses changes**.
 We are staying true to [our promises](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd).
-What's MIT stays MIT, and what was [announced](https://v5-0-6.mui.com/components/date-range-picker/) over 12 months ago to move to a commercial license move.
+What's MIT stays MIT, and what was [announced](https://v5-0-6.mui.com/components/date-range-picker/) over 12 months ago to move to a commercial license for the range feature.
 - Follow the [migration steps](/x/react-date-pickers/migration-lab/)

 ## What are date and time pickers?